SpenserCai/LGS-Helper/release/scripts/EA/EaUnLockerTool/readme.txt

    If this happens reinstall Origin and run the script again or use the manual installation instructions below.
 3. Select "Add/Update game config" and select the game.
-4. Download DLC files if needed - see the links in the CS RIN thread.
+4. Download DLC files if needed - links are on my website and in CS RIN thread.
+   (Special note for Sims players - YES, you need the DLC files.
+DLC Unlocker doesn't download anything.)

+If your DLCs suddenly stop working - it's because EA app updated and removed the DLC Unlocker.
+So simply install it again.

+On Linux the only difference is that you run "setup_linux.sh" (double click on it - if that doesn't work run it from the terminal) and if you have multiple wine/proton prefixes with EA app installed - you select which one to use.
+Then you get the same menu as on Windows, so follow the instructions above from the second step forwrads.

 ============================
 Uninstallation instructions: